A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Analysis

 \subsection{Binning}

 In order to accumulate sufficient statistics for spectral analysis, we bin the MUSE data cube into 2D spatial regions based on signal-to-noise.
 Specifically, we use the Python package \texttt{VorBin}, an adaptive spatial binning method \citep{cappellari2003}.
+We utilize two separate binning schemes, yielding two sets of spatial bins per galaxy to minimize uncertainties on the gas and stellar kinematics.
+The emission binning scheme allows us to extract star formation rates in each bin, and our continuum binning allows us to accurately represent absorption features in each bin.

+To study the stellar component in each galaxy, we perform spatial binning in each galaxy based on the S/N of the continuum in the observed wavelength range from 6000-6150~\AA\, adopting a target S/N of 20.
+We apply this binning scheme to each galaxy, and remove some bins from our stellar kinematics results following the cuts described in Section~\ref{sec:spec}.
+The remaining continuum bins used for our stellar fits, are shown in green, overlaid on the HST imaging of each galaxy in Fig.~\ref{fig:Bins}.

-To generate spatial bins within our desired analysis regions, we provide \texttt{VorBin} with a target signal-to-noise in either the H$\alpha + $[N II] emission doublet or the H$\beta$ absorption line.
-Prior to applying the \texttt{VorBin} routine, we estimate a target S/N for each selected region for binning.
-To bin by the H$\alpha$ emission or H$\beta$ absorption, we first estimate the line fluxes with the following continuum subtraction procedure.
-For jellyfish galaxies that exhibit strong H$\alpha + $[N II] emission, we define the signal region as the rest-frame wavelength range associated with the doublet, from 6534-6590~\AA\!, relative to the stellar continuum.
+We apply binning based on the H$\alpha + $[N II] doublet to J3, J4, and the tails of J1 and J2 to study the gas component and estimate star formation rates in each galaxy.
+The heads of J1 and J2 are not included in the emission binning scheme because they lack any strong emission features.
+To bin by the H$\alpha$ emission, we first estimate the line fluxes with the following continuum subtraction procedure.
+For galaxies that exhibit strong H$\alpha + $[N II] emission, we define the signal region as the rest-frame wavelength range associated with the doublet, from 6534-6590~\AA\!, relative to the stellar continuum.
 Fig.~\ref{fig:Signal} illustrates the S/N calculation used for Voronoi binning in the tail of the J1 galaxy.
 The continuum used spans 6478-6534~\AA\ on the left side of the H$\alpha$ signal and 6590-6618~\AA\ on the right side.
 The S/N is then scaled for the disproportionate continuum selection on either side of the signal.
-We apply binning based on the H$\alpha + $[N II] doublet to J3, J4, and the tails of J1 and J2.
-The chosen signal and continuum regions remain consistent across these galaxies in the rest-frame wavelength range.
+The chosen signal and continuum regions remain consistent across these galaxies in the rest-frame wavelength range, and we utilize a target S/N of 25 in our Voronoi binning scheme around the H$\alpha + $[N II] emission feature.
+The resulting Vorbins used for fitting the gas component are shown in Fig.~\ref{fig:Bins}, overlaid on each galaxy in magenta.

-The heads of J1 and J2 lack significant emission, and are therefore binned with respect to the signal of the H$\beta$ absorption line in the rest-frame wavelength range from 4846-4884~\AA.
-We chose equal regions on either side of the absorption feature that span 25~\AA\ each for the continuum.

-The Voronoi bins used for analysis as well as the S/N used for binning in each galaxy can be seen in Fig.~\ref{fig:J1_J2_Bins} and Fig.~\ref{fig:J3_J4_Bins}.
-The target S/N for our Voronoi bins ranged from 25-70 with the low end covering the absorption-dominated heads of J1 and J2.